LandRegistry/govuk-elements-jinja-macros/README.md

 # GOV.UK Elements Jinja macros

+Assumptions: You are using Python/Flask and WTForms via Flask-WTF.
+These templates may work with Jinja and WTForms standalone but this has not been tested.

 ## Using the templates from within your Flask app
 In order to use these templates, you need to configure your Flask app to load templates from sources other than your app.
 This is done with the following snippet: